ShraqueOatMeal/future-hack/KOWALSKI README.markdown

 4. Query Execution and Analysis:
    - The generated SQL query is executed on the connected database or uploaded dataset.
-   - Results are processed to produce visualizations (e.g., bar charts for sales trends) and textual summaries (e.g., "Product X had the highest sales at $10,000"), adding value beyond the problem statement.
+   - Results are processed to produce visualizations and textual summaries (e.g., "Show company'd revenue trends for 2025 by region"), adding value beyond the problem statement.

 5. Forecasting and Recommendations:
    - For forecasting queries, KOWALSKI applies predictive models to historical data and real-time stock data from the TwelveData API, generating insights like "Based on current trends, Product Y is likely to see a 15% sales increase next quarter."